Chapter 4.1 Introduction to Symmetry

 Functions with Involutive Symmetry

-Reflection across a line has are involutions as are rotation by half a circle around a given point.
+Reflection across a line are involutions as are rotation by half a circle around a given point.

 Even Function